RevenueHunt/docs/docs/how-to-guides/pass-parameteres-to-fill-quiz-responses.md

 1. You will first need to create a `Short Text` question to store the product ID.
 Check how to add this question [here](https://docs.revenuehunt.com/reference/quiz-builder/#question-types).
 2. Copy that question ID from [question settings](https://docs.revenuehunt.com/reference/quiz-builder/#question-settings).
-3. Then in your main product page include the following script, so you could add some script like this to your product page:
+3. Then in your main product page include the following script, so you can add some script like this to your product page:

 ```html
 <script>